Jellyfish (short story collection)

 Jellyfish is a short story collection by Scottish author Janice Galloway, published by Freight Books in 2015.

 Major themes

-In the epigraph to Jellyfish, Galloway notes that she seeks to redefine David Lodge's idea that "Literature is mostly about having sex and not much about having children; life’s the other way around."
+In the epigraph to Jellyfish, Galloway notes that she seeks to redefine David Lodge's idea that "literature is mostly about having sex and not much about having children; life's the other way around".
 Throughout the 14 stories in Jellyfish, Galloway connects the themes sex, love, and parenthood, as well as both mental and physical illnesses.

 Reception and awards

-Jellyfish was short-listed for the Saltire Society Literary Award in 2015 in literary fiction and long-listed for the Frank O'Connor International Short Story Award.
+Jellyfish was shortlisted for the Saltire Society Literary Award in 2015 in literary fiction and longlisted for the Frank O'Connor International Short Story Award.